Robinhood stock trading app confirms $110M raise at $1.3B valuation

 Robinhood is also launching a new referral program today, designed to lure new users but also teach them how to use the app.
 Co-founder Baiju Bhatt tells the company was trying to figure out “how do we build a referral program where when the person signs up, they get a unit of our service for free, like with Uber you get a ride for free so you immediately know what Uber does.”

 Robinhood has plenty to keep learning itself.
 It needs to keep clamping down on fraud to minimize its costs.
 It will also have to compete with the big brokerages like Charles Schwab that are responding to its invasion of their market by lowering trading fees.
+Plus Robinhood must persuade people that it’s safe to trade stocks even if you aren’t rich.
+That comes down to strong user education in the app about betting real money, and allowing users to trade safer, more diversified ETFs and funds instead of just pouring cash into Snap Inc.

+“The finance industry says ‘you need our advice before you start trading.’
+That’s bullshit!”

+As for broader risks, Bhatt says “the markets have been pretty turbulent for the last 6 months.
+I would like to see the markets calm down.
+If PE ratios started getting really high that’s something I’d be worried about.”
+That’s because a P/E ratio bubble could pop, hurting Robinhood users, while a larger crash could slow trading overall.
+And as with any rising startup, Robinhood has to avoid headcount bloat or getting over extended in markets where it has less inherent advantage.

 But if Robinhood can continue to make a historically expensive service free through a lean engineering team instead of a giant brick-and-mortar footprint, it could shake up the finance industry in a big way.